Zook Spur, Iowa

-Zook Spur is a former unincorporated community at the border of Dallas County and Polk County, in the U.S. state of Iowa.
-It was at the corner of what is now NW 158th Avenue and Iowa State Highway 17.
+Zook Spur is a former unincorporated community.
+It bordered Dallas County and Polk County, in the U.S. state of Iowa.
+It was at the corner of what is now NW 158th Avenue and Iowa Highway 17.

 History

-Zook Spur (or Zookspur) was a mining community, and was named after mining superintendent H. Zook.
+Zook Spur (or Zookspur) was a mining community and named after mining superintendent H. Zook.
 The Scandia Coal Company operated six mines in the area between 1906 and 1943.

-Zook Spur was a company town, but had a school, churches, a baseball diamond, a pool hall, a bakery, and the company store.
+Zook Spur was a company town, however it had a school, churches, a baseball diamond, a pool hall, a bakery, and a company store.
 The town was located on the Milwaukee Railroad.
 Zook Spur's population was 520 in 1925.
 A number of cabins were on Zook Spur Place, south of the main intersection.
 Zook Spur prospered into the 1930s.
 The 1943 closure of the mines ended Zook Spur's growth.

-In 1948, the Zook Spur school district closed, and the school building was put up for sale.
+In 1948, the Zook Spur school district closed and the school building was put up for sale.
 By 1975, little remained of the original community, aside from a few houses and the building where the Zook Spur bakery was located.